Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 LES ILES DE LERINS

-Lérins Islands, located in the bay of Cannes and accessible by boat are made up of Sainte Marguerite Island and Sainte Honorat Island which is the smallest island and the most offshore.
+Lérins Islands, located in the bay of Cannes and accessible by public boat are made up of Sainte Marguerite Island and Sainte Honorat Island which is the smallest island and the most offshore.

 They are islands preserved from all constructions, which makes it a particularly wild and charming place.